MTG/pycompmusic/README.md

     dunya.set_token("<your_token>")
     recordings = dunya.makam.get_recordings()

-In order to get your API key you have to log in to dunya (http://dunya.compmusic.upf.edu/social/login/) and then go to your profile: http://dunya.compmusic.upf.edu/social/profile/ where you will find your key.
+In order to get your API token you have to log in to dunya (http://dunya.compmusic.upf.edu/social/login/) and then go to your profile: http://dunya.compmusic.upf.edu/social/profile/ where you will find your token.